FirmwareHandoff/firmware_handoff/source/transfer_list.rst

      - Description

    * - tag_id
-     - 0x4
+     - 0x3
      - 0x0
      - The tag_id field must be set to **0**.

    * - hdr_size
+     - 0x1
-     - 0x4
+     - 0x3
-     - 0x4
+     - |hdr_size_desc|
-     - The size of this entry header in bytes.

    * - data_size
      - 0x4
-     - 0x8
-     - The size of the data content in bytes.

-   * - reserved
      - 0x4
-     - 0xc
-     - Reserved, must be zero.
+     - The size of the void space in bytes.
+May be 0.
+For XFERLIST_VOID, data_size *MUST* be a multiple of 8 (i.e. there must be no space left to inter-TE padding after this TE).

    * - void_data
      - data_size